XXXBold/PCSX2_MultiConfigTool/README.md

+### Because in recent versions of PCSX2 (>=1.7-dev with the QT-interface) there are game-specific options, this application is no longer needed and I archive it at this point.
+Feel free to use it for older versions, but don't expect more maintenance.

 # PCSX2_MultiConfigTool

 This tool can be used to manage diffrent configs and create Shortcuts for direct starting games with PCSX2.